 There is the option to make the hike into a loop if you’re up for the Yukness Ledges and the Opabin Plateau.
 I’d highly recommend this providing you don’t have young kids or frail parents with you, as the scenery is astounding on this section and the hiking is fun.

-The President Range trails aren’t marked.
+The President Range trailsaren’t marked.
 They’re for people who like to explore and don’t mind following their instincts and not trail signs.
 The President Range is best explored with either a night in the Stanley Mitchell Hut or at the nearby Little Yoho Campground.
 Otherwise, you’ll be pressed for time and you won’t see much of anything.

 Over the course of several hours, including some time trying to cross a swollen creek to go to Kiwetinok Pass before giving up, we followed streams, clambered up small rock faces and generally made our way over to some massive glaciers in the President Range.
 It was worth the hike to see the cooked-up rocks in a variety of colours and to get up-close with a glacier.

-Where to stay in Yoho National Park
+What to take on the best hikes in Yoho National Park

 If you don’t mind hiking, there are many choices including the pretty Yoho Lake Campground – which could be used for the Iceline Trail.
 Also consider Little Yoho Campground for the Iceline and President Range Trails.